-The Local Development Framework (LDF) (the local plan) is the name for the collection of documents that together make up the overall development plan:
+The Local Development Framework (LDF) is the name for the collection of documents that together make up the overall Local Plan for Leeds and comprises:

-- the Statement of Community Involvement specifies how stakeholders and communities are involved
+• Statement of Community Involvement - specifies how stakeholders and communities are involved

-- a Local Development Scheme sets out details of each of the Local Development Documents will be produced - timescale and arrangements for production.
+The Local Development Scheme sets out details on each of the Local Development Documents

 There are also a range of Supplementary Planning Documents which, unlike the Development Plan Documents above, are not Examined by a Planning Inspector (see Related Pages below) and a number of Supplementary Planning Guidance documents retained from the Unitary Development Plan.